Meet the Governors

 Governors are all volunteers, and we give our time because we care about the school and the community.
 We have a wide range of skills, backgrounds, and interests.

 I have been a Governor at Perryfields Junior School since 2006.
 I live in Springfield and have a long association with school going back to 1981.
 My children went to Perryfields and I worked there as the School Secretary and then as the Bursar from 1989 until 2006.
 Both my daughters are teachers, I have six grandchildren, 4 in Primary Education and am passionate about ensuring the best possible school experience for all our pupils.

 Who are the governors?

 We have 12 governors.
 We are either elected or appointed from four distinct groups: Headteacher; Staff; Appointed; Local Authority; and Parents.

 Staff: Louise Bickley and Kirsty Boyle

-Julie Maybrick, Sue Root, Bruce Verspeak and Jamie Parmar
+Community: Julie Maybrick, Sue Root, Clare Povah, Bruce Verspeak and Jamie Parmar

 Parents: Paul Sedgwick, Lianne Chapman, John Nicholas and Richard Whitten